YPares/porcupine/README.md

 expose its requirements (in the form of a resource tree) and a function that will actually execute the task when the pipeline runs. `PTasks` compose much like functions do, and they merge their requirements as they compose.

+TODO: Explain that an arrow is a computation with an input and an output.

+TODO: What means that a PTask is atomic?
+I'm guessing that it means it is not built from composing other PTasks.
+It is possibly best to choose one of primitive and atomic to refer to these tasks consistently (primitive could be better if this has nothing to do with atomicity in transactions).

+TODO: Provide a an overview of the major groups of primitive operations that are avaialble.

 Once you have e.g. a `mainTask :: PTask () ()` that corresponds to your whole pipeline, your application just needs to call: